XSEDE/XCI-Usage-Tools/xci/source/usage-analysis/xsede-sso-usage/trunk/xsede-sso-usage/docs/README.txt

    (NOTE: substitute version and release in the below command).
    $ sudo rpm -e <xsede-sso-usage-version-release>

-8. Also check the contents of xsede-sso-usage-<VERSION>-<RELEASE>.tar.gz

 ###############################################################################
 # Sign and upload distribution files to XSEDE distribution locations
 # Using the instructions in the README-yum.txt file
 ###############################################################################

-TIPS:

-1. To compute the sha1fp.0 value in the "info" files, use the below command:

-$ openssl x509 -sha1 -noout -fingerprint < cert.pem

-2. To compute the sha1sum of the tar ball and the JKS files, use the sha1sum command.